katalon-studio/katalon-recorder/README.md

 ## License

-See NOTICE, LICENSE, and KATALON RECORDER OPEN-SOURCE LICENSE AGREEMENT.
+See NOTICE and KATALON RECORDER OPEN-SOURCE LICENSE AGREEMENT.

+APACHE LICENSE 2.0 was included as required for 3rd party components.

 If you found any unlicensed part of source code, please let us know.